 Enjoy a hike and a swim at Turner Falls Park.
 Two trails lead to the base of the falls and the pool at Honey Creek.
 The 6.1 sq km (1,500 acre) park features several more paths that guide you past rock formations, caves, and thick forest growth.
 Take the trail that passes a castle built in the 1930s, and explore inside its stone walls.
 At the falls, relax on the benches or take a dip in the pool.
 Remember to bring your swimsuit and sunscreen.
 Put Turner Falls Park and other Davis attractions into our Davis vacation route planner, and watch your holiday take shape.

-Create a full itinerary - for free!
+Create a full Davis itinerary

 Unable to display map at this time.
 Please try again later.